dylanesque/Cheatsheets/css.md

 To normalize application height when trying to fill the viewport:

-1) Put `height: 100%` on every element before your main one.
+1. Put `height: 100%` on every element before your main one.
-2) Put `min-height: 100%` on that wrapper, and don't try using percentage-based heights there.
+2. Put `min-height: 100%` on that wrapper, and don't try using percentage-based heights there.

--`vh` units are unfortunately not a viable solution here, since they're based on the total **possible** height after taking scrolling into consideration on mobile devices.
+- `vh` units are unfortunately not a viable solution here, since they're based on the total **possible** height after taking scrolling into consideration on mobile devices.

 ## Width